Jusas/NSwag.AzureFunctionsV2/README.md

 ```

 So as a summary, you declared a security scheme called "Basic", with the type being
-`SwaggerSecuritySchemeType.Basic` (this produces the security definition at the end of the
+`OpenApiSecuritySchemeType.Basic` (this produces the security definition at the end of the
 JSON), and the an `OperationSecurityProcessor` (which gets run for all the Functions) that
 you tell to bind Basic authentication schemes to a security definition called "Basic",
 resulting in the above Swagger JSON.